 TECHNICAL NOTE: If you need more information about wire conductor size, please see our FAQ section on wire.
 Specifically, take a look at the article on voltage loss tables and ampacity for AWG wire sizes.

 A roof-mounted system will also use a combiner box.
 It serves the same function as it does on a pole-mounted system.
 However, it can sometimes be a little more tricky or difficult to run wires from the roof's combiner box to the charge controller, especially if it's being installed on an existing house.
 The best time to run electrical conduit and wires is when the house is being built.
 This is one reason why a pole mount system can sometimes be easier to install for existing homes; the electricity can usually be piped into the house directly into the equipment room.
-But installing a roof-mounted system in an existing home is certainly possible if you have the proper tools.
+Installing a roof-mounted system in an existing home is certainly possible if you have the proper tools.
 Most large solar panels now come with the negative (-) and positive (+) wire leads already connected to the junction box.
 The leads usually come with some type of male and female interlocking connectors.
 The modules that we sell come with either the MC4 connectors or the H4 connectors, but there are also other types of connectors on the market.
 They all pretty much work in the same way.
 If you need help with solar panel connectors, we have an article that explains MC4 connectors and how to use them.

 TECHNICAL NOTE: If you need more information about Multi-Contact MC4 interlocking connectors and how to use them, please take a look at our article about MC4 connectors and extension cables.
 The H4 type connectors function the same as the MC4.